grenaud/unix_pipes_tutorial/README.md

 python3 hello_world.py 2> status.txt
 ```

 That's the end of this chapter.
-Next on, we will talk about a real-world implementation of all concepts above.
+Next on, we will talk about a real-world implementation of all the concepts above.

 # Real World Example